 Program music describes something or tells a story.
 Examples are Grand Canyon Suite by Ferde Grofé (1892 1972), The Sorcerer’s Apprentice by Paul Dukas (1865-1935), and Peter and the Wolf by Sergey Prokofiev (1891-1953).

-The composer creates the piece to inspire certain images, thoughts, and feelings for the listener.
+The composer creates the piece to inspire certain images, thoughts, and feelings in the listener.
 Sometimes the description is barely suggested, or the title indicates the meaning.
 Sometimes the entire story behind the music is printed in the program.

 The many different styles of popular music include bluegrass, blues, country, folk, gospel, jazz, rap, rock, and soul.
 Some popular music loses its appeal quickly, but many pop songs have lasted for decades, even centuries.